• Skip to primary navigation

 Q: The obvious question is, how do they compare, at a high level, to RTDs and thermocouples?

-A: Thermistors are made using a mixture of metals and metal oxide materials.
+Thermistors are made using a mixture of metals and metal oxide materials.
 Once mixed, the materials are formed and fired (sintered) into the required shape.
 The thermistors can then be used “as-is” as disk-style thermistors.
-Or further shaped and assembled with lead wires and coatings to form bead-style thermistors (Figure 2).
+Or further shaped and assembled with lead wires and coatings to form bead-style thermistors, as shown in Figure 2.

 Q: Where are thermistors used?